espressomd/espresso/doc/sphinx/installation.rst

 Installing requirements on Windows via WSL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install the requirements on WSL, follow the instructions in the :ref:Installing requirements on Ubuntu section.
+To install the requirements on WSL, follow the instructions in the :ref:Installing requirements on Ubuntu`` section.

 .. warning::
     **File System Performance:** When using WSL, strictly avoid cloning or building the repository on the mounted Windows file system (e.g., ``/mnt/c/Users/...``).
 This causes severe I/O performance degradation.
 Always clone and build within the Linux filesystem (e.g., ``~/home/user/espresso``).

-To run |es| on Windows, use the Linux subsystem (WSL).
-For that you need to

 To run |es| on Windows, use the Linux subsystem (WSL).
 For that you need to